ZW-ZHANG/ZW-ZHANG.github.io/_teaching/2018-Spring-TA.md

 Create and grade course assessments, help lectures preparing for class materials and Q&A after class.

-Organizing students to participate in data competitions.
+Organizing students to participate in data competitions, such as Kaggle, KDD Cup, etc.